StefanWerW/node-red-contrib-github/README.md

  - Get details of a Pull Request
  - Create Pull Request
  - Get list of statuses for a particular commit
- - Move a file from A to B
- - Remove a file
  - Get information about a particular commit
  - getTree
  - retrieve the reference blob or tree sha